greencommons/commons/README.md

 - [Search](#search)
 - Resources
-- Groups
+- Networks
 - Lists

 #### Search - `/api/v1/search`

-The search endpoint can be used to search through resources, groups and lists.
+The search endpoint can be used to search through resources, networks and lists.
 It accepts some query parameters allowing you to customize the results.

 __Query Parameters__

 - `q`: The term to search for.
 - `filters`: Filters to apply to the search.
 For now, results can only be filtered by class or `resource_type`.
 Supported Values:
   - `filters[resource_types]=books,articles,reports`
-  - `filters[model_types]=resources,lists,groups`
+  - `filters[model_types]=resources,lists,networks`
 - `sort`: Field to sort the results by.
 Supported Values:
   - `sort=published_at` (Ascending)
   - `sort=-published_at` (Descending)